Introducing CCAMLR

 UNDERSTANDING CCAMLR

-Antarctic seals and whales were hunted through the 19th century, bringing several species, including fur seals and blue whales, close to extinction.
-In the 20th century fisheries in the Southern Ocean targeted a range of species, including mackerel icefish (Champsocephalus gunnari), marbled rockcod (Notothenia rossii), Patagonian toothfish (Dissostichus eleginoides) and Antarctic toothfish (Dissostichus mawsoni), pushing their populations into localized decline.
+Humans have been hunting and harvesting wildlife in the Southern Ocean for over 200 years.
+Antarctic seals and whales, were hunted through the 19th century, with several species brought close to extinction, including fur seals and blue whales.
+In the 20th century fisheries targeted a range of species, including mackerel icefish (Champsocephalus gunnari), marbled rockcod (Notothenia rossii), Patagonian toothfish (Dissostichus eleginoides) and Antarctic toothfish (Dissostichus mawsoni), pushing their populations into localized decline.

-In the 1970s, fishing nations turned their attention to Antarctic krill (Euphausia superba) in increasing numbers.
+In the 1970s, fishing nations turned their attention to Antarctic krill (Euphausia superba), a fishery which continues to grow today.
 Krill is a keystone species in the Antarctic food web, and a vital food source for Antarctic seabirds, seals, whales and fish.
-The growth of this unregulated industry raised concerns among Antarctic Treaty parties about potential damage to Antarctic ecosystems.
+The growth of this unregulated industry raised concerns about potential harm to these important predators that feed almost exclusively on krill.
 CCAMLR was developed in response to these concerns.

 phytoplankton and krill swarm